 MMO: Being one of the youngest players selected in the Draft this year, does that give you more confidence in your game knowing you were taken in the second round with guys older than yourself?

 Mark: Yeah, definitely.
 I feel that when I get older and mature I’ll be better than I am right now because I’m a young seventeen and a lot of the kids that got drafted are 18, 19, 20, 21.
 That’s a big difference and I just feel like as the years go on I get better and better.
 I feel like when I’m that age I’ll be a totally different player and more mature and prepared for the big leagues.

 MMO: Have you ever been to New York before?

-Mark: Well the last time I’ve been to New York was probably when I was six or seven.
-So I don’t totally remember New York but I went to Shea Stadium, I’ve never been to Citi Field.
+Mark: The last time I’ve been to New York was probably when I was six or seven.
+So I don’t totally remember New York but I went to Shea Stadium; I’ve never been to Citi Field.
 So this is going to be an awesome experience looking at Citi Field, a beautiful stadium.
 I’m just looking forward to starting professionally and playing for the New York Mets.

-MMO: Appreciate the time Mark, best of luck, and congratulations.
+MMO: Appreciate the time, Mark.
+Best of luck to you and congratulations.

 Mark: Thank you, thank you.